 Step 2: Gather Required Information

-It’s important to have all this information ready before starting your application process.
+It is useful to prepare and get all of this information before you start your application process.

 Step 3: Apply Online with the IRS

-The easiest and fastest way to apply for an EIN is through the IRS website.
+It is the fastest and the easiest way to exercise to acquire an EIN through the IRS site.
 Here’s how:

-1. Visit the IRS website and go to the EIN application page.
+Go to the official site of the IRS and go to the EIN application area.

-3. Submit the form.
+Submit the form.
 Once submitted, the IRS will issue your EIN immediately.
 It’s that simple!
-Be sure to save a copy of the confirmation for your records.
+It is always good to carry a copy of the confirmation with you.

-Note: The online EIN application is only available to businesses that are based in the U.S. or its territories.
-If your business is located outside the U.S., you will need to apply by phone or by submitting Form SS-4 via mail or fax.
+It is vital to mention that the online EIN application is available to a business that is set in the U.S. and its territories.
+In the offshore case, you will need to apply over the phone or by mailing Form SS-4 or faxing.

 Step 4: Apply by Mail or Fax (If Needed)